 - Former Man City striker Devanté is son of Manchester United legend Andy Cole

 - Caps, T-shirts & Tracksuits to be included in first collection drop in 2018

 Professional footballer Devanté Cole launches his new London-based fashion house, 4 4 L D N.

 The Wigan Athletic Football Club striker, son of Manchester United legend Andy Cole, cites clothing brands Off-White and Pyrex Vision along with modern style icons Lewis Hamilton and ASAP Rocky as inspirations behind his new streetwear venture, which is set to drop its first collection in 2017.

 Speaking ahead of 4 4 L D N’s launch, Devanté said:

 “I started at Man City from the age of 9, and since then football has dominated my life.
 But I’ve always been inspired by fashion, and these last two or three years are when I’ve started to take it more seriously.

 “I’ve always kept a little notebook which I use to draw and write down my ideas off the field, and eventually the likes of Jerry Lorenzo and Virgil Abloh inspired me to contemplate my own brand.
 I might not have a fashion degree or design background, but I love thinking about fabrics and how the clothes come together.”

-“This season with Fleetwood has gone really well so far as we push for promotion.
+“This season I see a move to Wigan Athletic F.C. and a move up to the Championship - training has gone really well so far and I cannot wait fro the season to start!
 On the pitch I’m constantly looking to push myself to move on to the next level.
 And with 4 4 L D N I’ll be striving to do the same.